We thank all our planned-gift donors for their generous support. Here are some of their stories.

 Married for 63 years, the couple had no children, but many children, including niece Bonnie Grab, called the Eade home theirs in the summer months.
 Bonnie remembers visiting the ranches as a child and spending hours picking vegetables in the huge vegetable garden and helping with chores.
 She also remembers the Eades’ kindnesses.
 “My aunt and uncle loved children,” said Bonnie.
 “I remember most of all how giving they were…they gave so much of themselves.”

 The couple died two years apart.
 Mrs. Eade died in 2000 at age 89 of natural causes.
-Her husband passed away last year at age 90 following an automobile accident.
+Her husband passed away in 2002 at age 90, following an automobile accident.

 The Eades were avid gardeners and also enjoyed traveling.
 They visited most of the states in the nation and much of Canada, Brazil, China and England.
 They also vacationed at their summer home in Oregon.